sakshamVerma08/sakshamVerma08/README.md

 - 👨‍💻 All of my projects are available at [https://porftolio-site-seven.vercel.app/](https://porftolio-site-seven.vercel.app/)

-- 💬 Ask me about **MERN Stack, Data Structures and Algorithms, Backend Development, AI & Automation**
+- 💬 Ask me about **MERN Stack, Data Structures and Algorithms, Backend Development, AI Agents**

 - 📫 How to reach me **sakshamverma1000@gmail.com**

-- ⚡ Fun fact **I love automating boring stuff!**
+- ⚡ Fun fact **I love pushing myself to the absolute limits!**

 <h3 align="left">Connect with me:</h3>
 <p align="left">